 What I’d like to do is create a license which does make that the case.
 With a CC+ license, you can release your work under one of the Creative Commons licenses and then add on another license which grants rights not covered by the CC terms.
 I would like to create a Folk Libre add-on license which you could combine with one of the CC non-commercial licenses to allow people to perform your music live in a commercial context (allowing buskers to play your songs and people to sing them at open mics or jam sessions hosted by businesses), while retaining your right to grant mechanical licenses for others to record your work.

-If you are or know an intellectual property lawyer who would like to help with this (I have a small-ish budget), or if you’d just like to help hash out what would work in a folk libre performance license, please leave a comment below or use this contact form:
+If you are or know an intellectual property lawyer who would like to help with this (I have a small-ish budget), if you’d like to help hash out what would work in a folk libre performance license, or even if you think I’m totally off base here, please leave a comment below or use this contact form: